nhantien/grant-program-analytics/docs/DeploymentGuide.md

 ## Deployment
 ### Step 1: Fork & Clone The Repository
 First, you need to fork the repository.
-A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
 To create a fork, navigate to the [main branch](https://github.com/UBC-CIC/tlef-analytics) of this repository.
 Then, in the top-right corner, click `Fork`.

 ![](./images/fork-repo.jpeg)